blukatdevelopment/FPS_Framework/Planning/idea_guy.md

 evaluate-method: <method name> // method that decides whether effects take place.
 action-evaluate: <action> // Corresponding actions for this option only apply when evaluation method returns true.

-# Background stuff

-## Logging system
-Instead of GD.Print(), use a Session.Debug() line to drop text into one or more log files that can be tailed and grepped for a better debugging experience.

 # Philosophy
 The following section is mostly empty rhetoric about a non-existant finished product.